Galway: Cemeteries

 Fort Hill Cemetery, on Lough Atalia Road, is the oldest cemetery still in use in Galway City.
-Inside the main gate is a memorial to sailors of the Spanish Armada who were buried here in the 1580s.
+On the northern wall is a memorial to more than 300 sailors of the Spanish Armada who were executed en masse and buried here in the 1580s.

 Rahoon Cemetery (officially known as Mount St. Joseph Cemetery), Rahoon Road, on the western edge of the city affords views of the city.
 It is one of two cemeteries operated by Galway City Council.
 Among the people buried here are Michael Bodkin (an admirer of Nora Barnacle who was the inspiration for James Joyce's character Michael Furey in "The Dead"), Michael Feeney (the "lover" in Joyce's poem She Weeps Over Rahoon), and actress Siobhán McKenna.

 Bohermore Cemetery (or the New Cemetery, as it also known), Cemetery Cross, Bohermore, is the second cemetery operated by Galway City Council.
 It contains two mortuary chapels and is the burial place of several important Galwegians, including writer Pádraic Ó Conaire, propagandist William Joyce, dramatist Lady Gregory and sports official Michael Morris, 3rd Baron Killanin.
 The cemetery also contains a gravesite and memorial to those who died in the KLM Flight 607-E crash, off the coast of Galway, on 14 August 1958.

 There are several smaller cemeteries within the city boundaries.
-Some are no longer in use or are used primarily by families with ancient burial rights.
+Some are no longer in use or are used primarily by families with legacy burial rights.
 These are St James's Cemetery (Teampall) in Glenina Heights, Menlo Cemetery near Menlo Castle, Ballybrit Graveyard near the entrance to Galway Racecourse, and a very ancient early Christian graveyard at Roscam near Merlin Park.
-Several city churches have graveyards attached which were formerly used for the interment of clergy and parishioners – Castlegar Church, Claddagh Church', St Patrick's Church on Forster Street and St. Nicholas' Collegiate Church.
-Several bishops are buried in the crypt below the RC Cathedral but this not usually open to the public.
+Several city churches have crypts or attached graveyards which were formerly used for the interment of clergy and parishioners – Castlegar Church, Claddagh Church, St Patrick's Church on Forster Street, St. Nicholas' Collegiate Church and Galway Cathedral.